openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Dynamic Credential Request

 This step is OPTIONAL.
 After receiving an Authorization Request from the Client, the Credential Issuer MAY use this step to obtain additional Credentials from the End-User required to proceed with the authorization of the credential issuance.
-Credential Issuer MAY obtain an identity credential and utilize it to identify the End-User before issuing an additional credential.
+Credential Issuer MAY obtain a Credential and utilize it to identify the End-User before issuing an additional credential.
 For a use case, see (#use-case-2).

 It is RECOMMENDED that the Credential Issuer use [@OpenID4VP] to dynamically request presentation of additional Credentials.
 From a protocol perspective, the Credential Issuer then acts as a verifier and sends a presentation request to the Wallet.
 The Client SHOULD have these Credentials obtained prior to starting a transaction with this Credential Issuer.